FAIMS/FAIMS3/.github/pull_request_template.md

 - [ ] I have confirmed all commits have been signed.
 - [ ] I have added JSDoc style comments to any new functions or classes.
+- [ ] Relevant documentation such as READMEs, guides, and class comments are updated.